puppyirl/stream/README.md

 | Use SSL | Unchecked |
 | API Key | Can be found under General section in radarr / sonarr panel |

-# 📋 TODO
-- Add an option for rclone for ability to mount gdrive, etc.
-- Add Plex as an option
-- Add VPN option for qBittorrent torrent client
-- Explore the hype surrounding https://real-debrid.com